-- Our Revenue was \$6.92 billion, which increased 8% from prior year, driven by growth in all segments. - ✓ Our recurring revenue (recurring revenue is for products and services under contract for which revenue is recognized over time) increased 6% from the prior year and comprised 45% of total revenue. - Completed the amend and extend of our senior credit facility as well as refinanced the unsecured notes due 2021. - Completed the redemption and conversion of the remaining Series A preferred shares held by Blackstone. - ✓ We completed acquisition of D3 Technology, Inc, an online and mobile banking platform for large financial institutions. - ✓ We completed acquisition of Zynstra, an edge virtualization technology provider, to further enhance our next generation store architecture. - ✓ Our strong performance allowed us to exceed our threshold performance objectives for our 2019 Long-Term Incentive Plan and Annual Incentive Plan.
+- Our Revenue was \$6.92 billion, which increased 8% from prior year, driven by growth in all segments. - Our recurring revenue (recurring revenue is for products and services under contract for which revenue is recognized over time) increased 6% from the prior year and comprised 45% of total revenue. - Completed the amendment and extension of our senior credit facility as well as refinanced the unsecured notes due 2021. - Completed the redemption and conversion of the remaining Series A preferred stock held by Blackstone. - Completed acquisition of D3 Technology, Inc, an online and mobile banking platform for large financial institutions. - Completed acquisition of Zynstra, Ltd., an edge virtualization technology provider, to further enhance our next generation store architecture. - ✓ Our strong performance allowed us to exceed our threshold performance objectives for our 2019 Long-Term Incentive Plan and Annual Incentive Plan.